 The German Customs Administration requires export declarations to be filed through the e-customs system called the Automatisiertes Tarif- und Lokales Zollabwicklungssystem (ATLAS).
 It’s an EU-wide obligation for shippers to participate in ATLAS electronic export for all modes of transport.

-Through ATLAS, companies file the customs declaration to be approved by customs authorities, then they’re able to retrieve the Accompanying Export Documents (AED/EAD) and other required documents.
+Companies execute export filing through ATLAS to be approved by customs authorities, then they’re able to retrieve the Accompanying Export Documents (AED/EAD) and other required documents.

-With all the required information and knowledge on how to export out of the EU from Germany, you can kick start your exporting process with submitting your export declarations through ATLAS.
+With all the required information and knowledge on how to export out of the EU from Germany, you can kick start your exporting process with submitting your export filing through ATLAS.
 To make it all easier, consider automation to expedite the export process!